Have you been a victim of human trafficking?

 - You comply with any reasonable request from law enforcement for assistance in investigation or prosecution of human trafficking.

-In addition to the above requirements, you must also be admissible to the United States.
+n addition to the above requirements, you must also be admissible to the United States.
+“Admissibility” is an immigration term that has many factors, including criminal history, immigration violations, health, et cetera.
 If you are not admissible, you may be eligible for a waiver.
-Please consult a lawyer before applying for a T visa or any waiver.
+Please consult a lawyer before applying for a T visa or any waiver and to see if you are “admissible.”

 What about my family members?

-Someone over the age of 21 may also apply for their spouse and children (under the age of 21) through the T visa process.
+Someone over the age of 21 may also apply for their spouse and children (unmarried and under the age of 21) through the T visa process.

-Someone under the age of 21 may also apply for their spouse, children (under the age of 21), parents, and unmarried siblings under age 18.
+Someone under the age of 21 may also apply for their spouse, children (unmarried and under the age of 21), parents, and unmarried siblings under age 18.

 Path to lawful permanent residence (green card)